 Pop-ups can, and do, work when done right.
 But what's that happy medium?
 Do they turn visitors off or do people really click on them?
-And what's this about Google's requirements for pop-ups?
+If you're using pop ups now, do they meet Google's requirements?

 - Don't: Overwhelm Your Visitors